SethMMorton/natsort/README.rst

 History
 -------

+05-07-2014 v.
+3.2.0
+'''''''''''''''''''

+    - "Fixed" unorderable types issue on Python 3.x with a workaround that attempts to replicate the Python 2.x behavior by putting all the numbers (or strings that begin with numbers) first.
+    - Now explicitly excluding __pycache__ from releases by adding a prune statement to MANIFEST.in.

 05-05-2014 v.
 3.1.2
 '''''''''''''''''''

-    - Added setup.cfg to support universal wheels
+    - Added setup.cfg to support universal wheels.
-    - Added Python 3.0 and Python 3.1 as requiring the argparse module
+    - Added Python 3.0 and Python 3.1 as requiring the argparse module.

 03-01-2014 v.
 3.1.1
 '''''''''''''''''''

-    - Added ability to sort lists of lists
+    - Added ability to sort lists of lists.
-    - Cleaned up import statements
+    - Cleaned up import statements.

 01-20-2014 v.
 3.1.0
 '''''''''''''''''''